-THIS AGREE MENT is dated for reference this day of , 2020
+THIS A AGREE MENT is dated for reference thisday of, 2020

 BETW EEN:

-THE CORPORATION OF NORTH COWICHAN THE DISTRICT OF
+THE CORPORATION OF THE DISTRICT OF NORTH COWICHAN

-7030 Trans Canada High Duncan, BC V9L 6A1 way
+7030 Trans Canada Highway Duncan, BC V9L 6A1

-(the " District ")
+(the "District")

 AND:

-[NAME OF CONTRACTO PR]
+[NAME OF CONTRACTOR]

 [address] [address]

-(ti he " Contractor ")
+(the "Contractor")

-WHEF REAS:
+WHER EAS:

-ct wishes to engage the Contractor to d to provide the District with the Serv •
+ct wishes to engage the Contractor to provide certain Services, and the Contractor d to provide the District with the Services described in this Agreement;

-leration EFORE in consideration of their of the payment to be paid by the D
+eration EFORE in consideration of their mutual duties and responsibilities, and in of the payment to be paid by the District to the Contractor, the parties agree as

-DEFIN IITIONS 8
+DEFIN ITIONS 3

 1.0 In this Agreement:

-ces " means the services to be providule "A" to this Agreement. led by the Contractor r, as described in
+ces " means the services to be provided by the Contractor, as described in ule "A" to this Agreement.

 TERM

-2.0 on erm of this Agreement is for the period (the " Term "), subject to Agreement.
+2.0 on rm of this Agreement is for the period commencing and terminating the " Term "), subject to earlier termination as provided in section 7 Agreement.

-CONT RACTO OR'S DUTIES AND RESPONSIBILIT IES
+CONT RACTO OR'S DUTIES AND RESPONSIBILITIES

-3.0 The C ontractor must:
+3.0 The Co ontractor must:

-(a) provide the District with the Services specifications and requirements set the satisfaction of the District;
+(a) provide the District with the Services throughout the Term, in accordance with the specifications and requirements set out in Schedule "A" to this Agreement, and to the satisfaction of the District;